apache/metron/metron-deployment/README.md

   * Kerberizing a cluster with an existing Metron already has restarts of all services during Kerberization, so it's unneeded.

 Instructions for setup on Full Dev can be found at [Kerberos-setup.md](vagrant/Kerberos-setup.md).
 These instructions can also be used for setting up KDC and testing.

+### Kerberos Without an MPack
+Using the MPack is preferred, but instructions for Kerberizing manually can be found at [Kerberos-manual-setup.md](Kerberos-manual-setup.md)

 ## TODO
 - Support Ubuntu deployments